TL;DR

 Life Insurance: The Cornerstone of Your Legacy

 Life Insurance is the simplest and most fundamental form of protection.
-It pays out a cash lump sum if you pass away during the policy's term.
+It may pay out a lump sum, subject to claim acceptance if you pass away during the policy's term.
 This money provides an instant financial buffer for your loved ones, ensuring they aren't left with debts and financial worries at the most difficult time.

 There are two primary types:

-- Level Term Assurance: The payout amount remains the same throughout the policy term.
+- Level Term Assurance: The claim payment amount remains the same throughout the policy term.
 This is ideal for covering an interest-only mortgage or providing a set lump sum for your family's future.

-- Decreasing Term Assurance: The payout amount reduces over time, typically in line with a repayment mortgage.
+- Decreasing Term Assurance: The claim payment amount reduces over time, typically in line with a repayment mortgage.
 As you pay off your mortgage, the amount of cover needed decreases, making this a more affordable option.

 | Feature | Level Term Assurance | Decreasing Term Assurance |